barnett-yuxiang/Yellow-Gold/docs/prd.md

 4. As a user, I want to track my color mixing history for future reference.
 5. As a user, I want to reuse previous color combinations from my history.
 6. As a user, I want to reset my color selections and start over.
-7. As a user, I want to switch between English and Chinese languages for better accessibility.
-8. As a user, I want to toggle between light and dark modes for comfortable viewing in different environments.
+7. As a user, I want to toggle between light and dark modes for comfortable viewing in different environments.
-9. As a user, I want the application to respect my system theme preferences.

 ## Features